Online Master’s Programs in Health Law & Policy

 The University of Cincinnati offers an online healthcare policy and regulation graduate certificate program.
 This fully online program does not require any campus visits.

-The program trains students to evaluate the impact of different policies and programs in healthcare, affecting patients and other individuals.
-The faculty for the program includes world-class professors who are active leaders in health administration.
+The program trains students to evaluate the impact of different policies and programs in healthcare on patients and other individuals.
+The faculty includes world-class professors who are active leaders in health administration.

 The major admission requirements include a bachelor’s degree program, official undergraduate transcripts, a minimum cumulative grade point average of 3.0, letters of reference, a current resume, a letter of intent, and TOEFL scores for international students.

 The program comprises 12 credits.
-Some of the course topics include organization and delivery of health systems; health policy and regulation; legal and ethical issues; principles of leadership; healthcare finance; and analysis and decision-making.
+Some course topics include organization and delivery of health systems, health policy and regulation, legal and ethical issues, principles of leadership, healthcare finance, and analysis and decision-making.

 Through this program, students understand how the law applies to the healthcare system.
 The program equips them with skills to organize, manage, and regulate the delivery of healthcare services.
 They are well-equipped to make decisions and actionable plans for achieving specific healthcare goals within a society.